CWojahn/til/CSS/BoxModel/README.md

 margin: 100px 250px 150px 300px;
 ```

-If the right and left will be the same size use this:
+If the right and left will be the same size use this:<br>
 margin: top right-left bottom

 ```sh